ueapy/ppd_python/README.md

 ```
 jupyter notebook
 ```
 in the command line.
 This should open Jupyter Notebooks in your browser.
 If you're not sure what you should see, check one of the links below.
-Navigate to where you saved the ppd_python folder.
+Navigate to where you saved the ppd_python folder, open the notebooks folder and you are ready to begin.

 ## Still having troubles?
 If the command line is not doing what you want you may find the graphical interface provided by Anaconda Navigator more convenient.